-CTAs are buttons which help your visitors carry out a particular function, such as downloading a file or signing up on the site.
+CTAs are buttons that help your visitors carry out a particular function, such as downloading a file or signing up on the site.
 A CTA button should be appropriately large and attractively colored in order to attract your visitors’ attention.

-You can also try including white or negative space around them in order to provide breathing room and separate them form other elements in the user interface.
+You can also try including white or negative space around them in order to provide breathing room and separate them from other elements in the user interface.
 Label them using action-oriented words like “Start” or “Get”.
 You can carry out a “blur test” in Adobe XD to ascertain whether your CTA stands out among other elements of your page or not.

 9. Web forms

 Make sure that your visitors are able to fill out forms on your website with speed and clarity.
 Have the forms ordered logically and group related fields together.
-Do not ask users for unnecessarily details, because that negatively affects the form’s conversion rate.
+Do not ask users for unnecessary details, because that negatively affects the form’s conversion rate.

 The use of animation in web designing has become pretty ubiquitous.
-However, animation must be functional and meaningful in order to serve its purpose.
+However, the animation must be functional and meaningful in order to serve its purpose.
 It should be incorporated as a part of your page’s wholesome interaction design.

 Use animation prudently to provide visibility of system status and visual feedback on users’ actions.
 You can also use navigational transitions to help users move smoothly between different states on your website.
 You can also increase your pages’ appeal by using parallax effects.